-Although all eligible students participated in the MDHSA and information regarding student performance was provided to students, parents, teachers and other stakeholders, scores had no consequences for individual students.
-Algebra and English scores were used for AYP as a component of the Maryland No Child Left Behind (NCLB) Accountability program.
+Students entering 9th grade in the 2005-2006 school year and in subsequent school years are required to earn satisfactory scores on all four HSAs in order to earn a Maryland High School Diploma.
+Algebra and English scores were used for Adequate Yearly Progress (AYP) as a component of the Maryland No Child Left Behind Accountability program.
 Information on the interpretation of scores was provided to students, parents, schools and other stakeholders via the MSDE website.